purpleprotocol/purplecoin/README.md

 * Scalable
 * Schnorr signatures
 * Constant chain size
+* Asynchronous smart contracts
+* Re-entrancy attacks are impossible by design
 * Decentralized mining pools
 * Can be mined using the CPU
 * Can be mined on a smartphone

 ### Disadvantages when compared to Ethereum v1.0
-* No global state, all contract state is passed as an input to the contract
+* Contracts are cannot have a global state as they are encoded as input spending conditions.
+While this is better performance wise as it allows us to parallelise contract execution, state modeling is much harder.
+State can only be passed from an input to the next output.
-* Contracts cannot interact with other contracts
+* Contracts can only interact with contracts found in the same transaction

 ### Advantages when compared to Ethereum v2.0
 * Simple architecture, more easily provable that it is decentralized/secure